Practising School Yangon Institute of Education: Admissions

+Campus

 TTC has one campus: Pyay Road (in Kamayut Township) campus.
 Kamayut campus is 25.7 acre wide, and is the main site of the school, housing much of the school's original pre-war buildings.
 TTC Kamayut Campus is different to other schools'campuses for their university-like locations.

 Kamayut campus is bordered by three universities: the University of Medicine-1, Yangon, the University of Education, and the University of Distant Education, sharing the same main street, Thaton Street.